merdok/homebridge-miot/README.md

 - `devices` [required]
 A list of your devices.
 - `micloud` [optional]
-This is a configuration object for the global MiCloud settings.
+This is a global configuration object for the MiCloud connection.
 When specified, this credentials will be used when a device requires a MiCloud connection.
-It has the same properties as the object on a device (see below).
+Some older devices require a MiCloud connection in order to be controlled! **Default: "" (not specified)**
+  - Can also be specified even when no devices require the MiCloud, in that case additional information for the devices will be retrieved.
+  - An object should have the following properties:
+    - *username* - [required] the MiCloud username
+    - *password* - [required] the MiCloud password
+    - *country* - [optional] the country where the servers are located for your devices. **Default: "cn"**
+    - *forceMiCloud* - [optional] forces to use MiCloud even when the device supports local commands. **Default: false**
+    - *timeout* - [optional] set a custom request timeout in milliseconds. **Default: 5000**
-#### General configuration fields
+#### General device configuration fields
 - `name` [required]
-Name of your accessory.
+Name of the accessory.
 - `ip` [required]
 ip address of your device.
 - `token` [required]